-Matters before the ECS Commissioners this year have highlighted the challenges faced at times by the NQF agencies in having to apply the Commonwealth Privacy and Freedom of Information legislation to aspects of their operations.
-Most of the NQF agencies are part of large state or territory government departments and rely on the services of departmental privacy and freedom of information officers who have commensurate responsibilities under their own jurisdiction's legislation.
+Matters before the ECS Commissioners during the reporting year highlighted the challenges faced at times by the NQF agencies in having to apply the Commonwealth FOI and privacy legislation to aspects of their operations.
+Most of the NQF agencies are part of larger state or territory government departments and rely on the services of departmental FOI and privacy officers who have commensurate responsibilities under their own jurisdiction's legislation.

-Whilst those challenges may sometimes cause difficulties, the Commonwealth legislation provides a consistent framework in which the same privacy and freedom of information principles and legislation apply to the different jurisdictions when operating in the context of the Education and Care Services National Laws.
+Whilst those challenges may sometimes cause difficulties, the Commonwealth legislation provides a consistent framework in which the same FOI and privacy principles and legislation apply to the different jurisdictions when operating in the context of the National Law.